semkaway/ioet-test/README.md

 # Execution

-Open a Terminal (if you're on Mac) or command line (if you're on PC) and then run ```python schedule.py <your-file>```.
+Open a Terminal (if you're on Mac) or command line (if you're on PC) and then run ```python schedule.py <your-file.txt>```.
 You can either use the file provided in this repository or create your own.
 In case you choose the second option, make sure that the file is properly formatted.

 # Testing